13dmcculloch/stellsim/README.md

-# stellsim - Symbol mapper (simulator)
+# stellsim - Symbol mapper

-A program that can modulate binary data to an array of coherent symbols to simulate or indeed implement modulation in software.
+A program that can map binary data to an array of coherent symbols to simulate or indeed implement modulation in software.
 This project is a hobby, but it may have its uses in SDR when it is finished.
 It should be an easily accessible way for arbitrary constellation diagrams to be loaded in and mapped in software.

-can: read - "will be able to"

 #### Current abilities

 - load arbitrary constellation diagrams
+- map data stream/string to stream of sybmols (`%f,%f`)
 - print and draw
 - apply amplitude and phase noise (arbitrary units) to symbol sample

+#### Benchmark

+I measured this with
+`./main -s [setup] | pv --line-mode --rate -lb > /dev/null`.

+- with float output: 7.8 Mbps 8PSK
+- with no output: 75 Mbps 8PSK (raw speed)

+Possible improvements include stack lookup table, normalised float output, less control flow in the mapper function, fewer dereferencing operations during mapping, and static variables within mapper functions.

 #### Larger goals